BBC Television Shakespeare: Behind the scenes

 The second of only two episodes shot on location, after As You Like It.
 Whereas the location shooting in that episode was heavily criticised as taking away from the play, here, the location work was celebrated.
 The episode was shot at Leeds Castle, Penshurst Place and Hever Castle, in the actual rooms in which some of the real events took place.
 Director Kevin Billington felt that location shooting was essential to the production; "I wanted to get away from the idea that this is some kind of fancy pageant.
 I wanted to feel the reality.
 I wanted great stone walls [...]
 We shot at Hever Castle, where Anne Bullen lived; at Penhurst, which was Buckingham's place; and at Leeds Castle, where Henry was with Anne Bullen."
+Wilders fought to retain the porter scene (Act 5, scene 4) as the only scene in the play where the common people are represented.
+But Billington believed that, aside from introducing new, minor characters, the play's main purpose on stage was to allow costume changes for others, and it wasn't needed in the television format.
+Costume designer Alun Hughes utilised Tudor paintings as sources for his costumes.

-Shooting on location had several benefits; the camera could be set up in such a way as to show ceilings, which cannot be done when shooting in a TV studio, as rooms are ceilingless to facilitate lighting.
+Shooting on location had several benefits; the camera could be set up in such a way as to show ceilings, which cannot be done when shooting in a TV studio, as rooms are ceiling-less to facilitate lighting.
 The episode was shot in winter, and on occasions, characters' breath can be seen, which was also impossible to achieve in studio.
-However, because of the cost, logistics and planning required for shooting on location, Messina decided that all subsequent productions would be done in-studio, a decision which did not go down well with several of the directors lined up for work on the second season.
+The weather was so cold that, for Buckingham's death scene upon a lake, the production team had to break the ice first before they could launch the boat.
+Ultimately, because of the cost, logistics and planning required for shooting on location, Messina decided that all subsequent productions would be done in-studio, a decision which did not go down well with several of the directors lined up for work on the second season.

 This episode was not originally supposed to be part of the first season, but was moved forward in the schedule to replace the abandoned production of Much Ado About Nothing.
 It was repeated on 22 June 1981.

 The Prefaces to Shakespeare episode for The Famous History of the Life of King Henry the Eight was presented by Donald Sinden, who had played Henry in a 1969 RCS production directed by Trevor Nunn.
 The Shakespeare in Perspective episode was presented by novelist and literary scholar Anthony Burgess.